 - Stoughton Pre-School welcomes both fathers and mothers, other relations and other carers, including childminders, and people from all cultural, ethic religious and social groups, with and without disabilities. - We welcome children regardless of their gender, special educational needs, disabilities, background, religion, ethnicity or competence in spoken English. - We will make sure that our Valuing Diversity and Promoting Equalities Policy is widely known by including it in this handbook and on our website. - Government funding (FEET and FEE funding) is available for eligible 2, 3 and 4 year olds.
-We will inform parents if they are eligible. - If you wish to remove a child from our setting or want to reduce the number of sessions attended, parents/guardians must give at least 6 weeks' notice of the change in writing.
+We will assist parents in determining whether a child is eligible. - If you wish to remove a child from our setting or want to reduce the number of sessions attended, parents/guardians must give at least 6 weeks' notice of the change in writing.
 Fees will be payable (or funding claimed by us), until that date.